Holbrook’s was the highest-selling Worcestershire sauce in the world, and remains the market leader in Australia.

-Frederic Carne Rasch (1847 – 1914) entered the company as an investor in 1875, with a capital of £10,000.
-A vinegar brewery was acquired in Stourport, Worcestershire in 1876.
+Frederic Carne Rasch (1847 – 1914) entered the business with a capital of £10,000 from 1875.
+He was appointed chairman the following year.

 John Tompson retired in 1878, and left the business in the control of John Leslie Tompson and Carne Rasch.

 The business is converted into a company

 The business was converted into a limited liability company, the Birmingham Vinegar Brewery in 1879.
 It had a nominal capital of £100,000.
 John Leslie Tompson was appointed as managing director.